A Unified Framework for Rerandomization using Quadratic Forms: Quadratic Form Rerandomization

 \subsection{Theoretical Properties}

-First, we note that under Quadratic Form Rerandomization all covariate mean differences, whether they are observed or unobserved, are centered at zero, and $\widehat{\tau}$ is unbiased due to $Q_{\mathbf{A}}(\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}})$ being symmetric in the treatment assignment $\mathbf{W}$ \citep{morgan2012rerandomization}.
+First, we note that under Quadratic Form Rerandomization all covariate mean differences, whether they are observed or unobserved, are centered at zero, and $\widehat{\tau}$ is unbiased due to $Q_{\mathbf{A}}(\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}})$ being symmetric in the treatment assignment $\mathbf{W}$, i.e.\ the acceptance rule $\varphi(\, \cdot \, , \mathbf{W})$ satisfies $\varphi(\, \cdot \, , \mathbf{W}) = \varphi(\, \cdot \, , \mathbf{1}_n - \mathbf{W})$ \citep{morgan2012rerandomization}.
+Clearly, treatment symmetry is satisfied since $Q_{\mathbf{A}}(\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}}) = Q_{\mathbf{A}}(- \sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}})$.
 Throughout the paper we leverage results from \cite{li2018asymptotic} that establish the conditions required for us to characterize asymptotic distributions under Quadratic Form Rerandomization; we describe these conditions in detail in the supplementary material.
 In short, two conditions are required: \cref{asymptotic_norm_condition} states that the finite-population variance and covariance of potential outcomes, individual treatment effects, and covariates are well-defined and have limiting values asymptotically.
 Meanwhile, \cref{general_balance_condition} ensures that the rerandomization criterion is symmetric in the treatment assignment and places a non-zero probability on some treatment assignments.
 The following result establishes the covariance of the covariate mean differences under Quadratic Form Rerandomization.

 \begin{theorem} Let $Q_{\mathbf{A}}(\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}}) = (\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}})^T \mathbf{A} (\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}})$ where $\mathbf{A} \in \mathbf{S}^d_{+}$ and $a > 0$.
 Then, under \cref{asymptotic_norm_condition} and \cref{general_balance_condition}, as $n \to \infty$,